 The holy peak hosts a market that trades all manner of trinkets, including scorpion liquors and taxidermy; a perfect stop for when accompanied by your increasingly, intolerable vegan friends of whom you’re really beginning to despise.
 Following steps that spill out majestically and somewhat ominously, you find yourself reaching the summit; home to the reclining statue of the Buddha that rests within a tiny pagoda.
 Locals and tourists bless the Buddha with offerings, both financial and otherwise to bring them luck and prosperity throughout the year.

 A step outside the pagoda will slap you with an uninterrupted view of the jungle, as congregations chant and burn incense thick and sweet.
-The ethereal serenity of the village tickles the synapses, as you stumble round clueless that a place as alien, magical and wonderfully weird could even exist.
+The ethereal serenity of the village tickles the synapses, as you stumble around clueless that a place as alien, magical and wonderfully weird could even exist.
 Kulen Mountain truly is a gorgeous, offbeat, mesmerising place that should stand above the temple-hopping that saturates your Siem Reap itinerary.

-Places to stay (in Siem Reap):
+Places to stay (in nearby Siem Reap):

 - Mad Monkey Hostel, Siem Reap: Great atmosphere, well equipped, helpful staff and a dandy location; just a short walk to Pub Street.
 The perfect backpacker’s hideout.